A15 motorway (Netherlands): Reconstruction works

 In 2010, the A15 motorway near Rotterdam has been widened between the exit Brielle and the interchange Vaanplein.
 To the western part, between Brielle and Spijkenisse, one lane in each direction will be added, making it a 2x3 road.
 As for the eastern part of the section, between Spijkenisse and the Vaanplein, the current 2x3 road has been upgraded to a 2x5 road.
 The complex project in this highly industrialized part of Rotterdam caused an extensive loss of €103 million to one of the main contractors of the project, Ballast Nedam, in the year 2014.

-Section A18 (and N18)

-The A18 motorway is a short motorway, with only 5 exits and 20 kilometers.
-The western terminus, interchange Oud-Dijk, can only be used by traffic to and from the western part of the A12.
-Traffic to/from the A12 east of this interchange (most likely from the German BAB 3 road) will have to use local roads to get from the A18 to the A12 or vice versa.

-After its eastern terminus near Varsseveld, road number 18 continues as a regional non-motorway road, therefore being called N18.
-This road passes the towns Harreveld, Lichtenvoorde, Groenlo, and Eibergen on its way to the city Enschede.